tavish-bell/musical-time-machine/readme.md

 # Musical Time Machine

-an app that takes a user-selected date then uses this date to scrape the Billboard Top 100 website for the songs that were most popular on this day and then generate a Spotify playlist.
+An app that takes a user-selected date then uses that date to scrape the Billboard Top 100 website for the songs that were most popular on this day and then generate a Spotify playlist of those songs.

 ## Technologies used